 1956 - Catches while Don Larsen pitches a perfect game in the 1956 World Series.

-1963 - His last season playing for the Yankees.
+1963 - Last season playing for the Yankees.

-1964 - Is named manager of the Yankees, but is fired after the Yankees lose to the Cardinals in the World Series.
+1964 - Is named manager of the Yankees, but is fired after the Yankees lose to the St. Louis Cardinals in the World Series.

 1965 - Moves to the New York Mets as a player and coach.